Endekalu777/KAIM_w2/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ### Contact
-For any questions or additional information please contat Endekalu.simon.haile@gmail.com
+For any questions or additional information please contact Endekalu.simon.haile@gmail.com